National Hunt Chase Tips & Odds

 National Hunt Chase Key Trends

-- Five of the last 10 winners have been aged seven
+- Six of the last 10 winners have been aged seven

-- Only one favourite has won in the last 10 renewals
+- Only two favourites have won in the last 10 renewals

-- Seven of the last 10 winners have been trained in Ireland
+- Six of the last 10 winners have been trained in Ireland

 - Only four of the last 10 winners had won their previous race before claiming National Hunt Chase success